great-northern-diver/loon/website/md/learn_display_graph.md

 where `.l2.plot` is the widget path name of the newly created scatterplot.
-If the `command` state is specified at context creation time, no scatterplot will be created.
+If the `command` state is specified at context creation time then no scatterplot will be created.
 The `command` state supports substitutions similar to bindings.
 The substitution table is

 <R>